Xanax Withdrawal and Detox

 Those who were prescribed Xanax for generalized anxiety disorder, panic disorder, or insomnia can experience rebound symptoms after quitting use of the drug.
 Rebound effects are intensified symptoms of a pre-existing psychological disorder and may include anxiety, panic attacks, and inability to sleep.
 These rebound symptoms usually fade away after about a week, but the underlying disorder often requires specialized treatment.

 Ready to get help?

 - OR -

 Duration of Withdrawal

 In some cases, symptoms of Xanax withdrawal may appear up to two years after giving the drug up.
-This phenomenon is known as post-acute withdrawal syndrome (PAWS) or protracted withdrawal.
+This phenomenon is known as post-acute withdrawal syndrome (PAWS), or protracted withdrawal.
 Symptoms of PAWS are apparent for up to 18-24 months after detox.
 They slowly decrease in severity and frequency throughout the recovery process.
 Common symptoms of PAWS for Xanax include:

 |Xanax Withdrawal Timeline|

 |6 – 12 hours||Within six hours, the effects of Xanax wear off and the effects of withdrawal start taking over.
 As the body is starved of the drug, users start experiencing anxiety and irritability that often gets worse throughout the withdrawal period.|